 Other Adult Education Options

 Besides our program at UH Mānoa, we would like to highlight some other options for continuing education outside of our program.
-Below, we list information on older adult education programs at other UH campuses on O’ahu.
+Below, we list information on older adult education programs at UH Manoa and other UH campuses on O’ahu.

 The Osher Lifelong Learning Institute (OLLI), located at UH Mānoa, offers a number of courses designed for older adults 50 and older.
-You can find out more about their program at this link: http://www.osher.socialsciences.hawaii.edu/membership-enrollment.html.
-The OLLI semester begins about a month later than the usual UH semester, so information on Spring 2018 classes may not appear until closer to that time.
+You can find out more about their program at this link: http://www.osher.

 Windward Community College (WCC), Leeward Community College (LCC), Kapi’olani Community College (KCC), and UH West O’ahu (UHWO) all offer Senior Citizen Visitor Programs similar to our program.
-Course availability can be found at this website: http://myuhinfo.hawaii.edu/page/checkclass.html.
-To register for these programs, see their websites and/or contact each program individually (see information below):
+Course availability can be found at this website: https://www.hawaii.

-KCCʻs Kupuna Education Center offers courses “to develop and provide training and education for the older adult community population in active aging, to provide family caregiver training, to create a quality and committed community health wellness workforce, and to coordinate this information with all of the University of Hawaii Community Colleges.”
-More information can be found at: https://continuinged.kapiolani.hawaii.edu/kupuna-education-center/
+In addition to their Senior Citizen Visitor Program, KCC hosts a Kupuna Education Center, which offers courses “to develop and provide training and education for the older adult community population in active aging, to provide family caregiver training, to create a quality and committed community health wellness workforce, and to coordinate this information with all of the University of Hawaii Community Colleges.”
+More information can be found at: https://continuinged.

 Honolulu Community College (HCC) does not have a Senior Citizen Visitor Program, but has a similar program called the Emeritus College.
 Find more information by visiting pcatt.org/emeritus.
 Register by calling the Emeritus Office at (808) 845-9296 or in-person at 874 Dillingham Blvd., Bldg.
 2, Rm.
 507.